 All players will be required to provide proof of residency and proof of age documentation during tryouts.
 In addition to the SAA membership fee, all players are required to pay an additional program travel fee of $100.
 Total cost outlay to play will average $200 per player including membership fee and travel fee.

 SAA Membership- Director will verify (pay now at sign up)

 Proof of Age-Birth Certificate (no copies)

-Proof of residency - Valid parent drivers license or similar
+Proof of residency - Valid parent drivers license or similar indicating address of parents.

 Proof of grade - If younger than 13

 SAA travel fee- $100 (check payable to SAA at tryouts)